RusselCS/UIX/pk3/README.md

 --- Now wooshes in the opposite direction (better matching SRB2)
 --- Transparency now matches the SR50 user's transparency
 --- Now properly disables if user disables all of UI Extensions

+v2b changelog:
+- Teaminfo:
+--- Bars for ammo and health are now thicker
+--- Fixed a possible cache miss with location and weapon name
+--- Put down some framework to make maths easier for a future change
+--- Objective icons now appear over allied mugshots (only works with mugshots enabled)
+- Weapon Bar:
+--- Fixed a bug where second ammo bar would not properly display when orientation was horizontal
+---
+- Several background organization changes
+-